 Hiring a professional designer is expensive and out-of-reach for many small business owners.
 That’s why Shyne recommends stepping up your content DIY skills.
-Hint: she’s a power-user of Adobe Creative Cloud Express because you don’t have to be a design expert to quickly and easily make standout content.
+Hint: she’s a power-user of Adobe Express because you don’t have to be a design expert to quickly and easily make standout content.

 Make your brand content your own

 When Shyne’s not helping other entrepreneurs build their marketing, she applies her own brand know-how and creativity by making content related to surf, skate, and sneaker culture.
 This practice calls back to her recommendation that others hone their DIY content skills for social media.
-Shyne uses Creative Cloud Express to drive brand consistency by uploading her logo into the app and always using fonts and colors to match her aesthetic.
+Shyne uses Adobe Express to drive brand consistency by uploading her logo into the app and always using fonts and colors to match her aesthetic.